 What I had to keep focusing on, in order to stay sane and stay on the planet, was to pause everything and focus on a few meditative breathes.
 Just stop.
 And breathe.
 It worked.
 But it wasn’t enough.
 The pain of transformation and re-entry into my new life continued.

-March has come with a bit more gentleness but I am still being served up for a healing in every area of my life.
-Most recently that massive shift has happened in my relationship to money and work.
+March has come with a bit more gentleness but I am still being served up for healing in every area of my life.
+Most recently that massive shift has happened in my relationship with money and work.
 I’ve always worked for a living.
 And in the last 8 years, since my divorce, my ex-wife (I mean, my kids) has gotten 50% of everything I’ve earned.
 It makes it a bit hard to maintain living quarters.
 It has been a challenging 8 years.
 And last week, something massive changed.
 More on that later.

 The job thing has been quite interesting for me to explore emotionally.
 Rationally I was of the mind, I need a big full-time job to provide the child support and healthcare my family still requires, and deserves.
 I was applying for a lot of jobs.
-Some of them above my experience and most of them below my senior-level marketing role.
+Some of them are above my experience and most of them are below my senior-level marketing role.
 But the universe and recruiters see through these missteps.
 I never got callbacks on the “manager” or “specialist” roles, it was clear from my resume that I was a director level or perhaps ready for a VP position.
 So the job market in this hot tech town, Austin, Texas, was rough.
 I was not getting any hits.
 Until February.
 And then the job offers began raining down on me, and the jobs I was applying to all started asking me to take the first interview step.

-Then two weeks ago I met David.
+Then two weeks ago I met a man.

-Two days after our initial meeting I asked David to “coach” me on a 10-minute call.
+Two days after our initial meeting I asked him to “coach” me on a 10-minute call.
 I had a lot up in the air, and I wanted to get this executive coach in on a tiny piece of my story to see if my thinking was way off, or if I was heading in the right direction.
 So I told David of my two options, as I saw them.

-Option 1: Full-time gig with a tech firm, making good money and providing full-benefits and retirement support.
+Option 1: Full-time gig with a tech firm, making good money and providing full benefits and retirement support.